MicrosoftDocs/azure-docs/articles/synapse-analytics/synapse-link/synapse-link-for-sql-known-issues.md

   * Graph
 * System tables can't be replicated.
 * The security configuration from the source database will **NOT** be reflected in the target dedicated SQL pool.
-* Enabling Azure Synapse Link for SQL will create a new schema named `changefeed`.
+* Enabling Azure Synapse Link for SQL creates a new schema named `changefeed`.
 Don't use this schema, as it is reserved for system use.
 * Source tables with collations that are unsupported by dedicated SQL pools, such as UTF8 and certain Japanese collations, can't be replicated.
 Here's the [supported collations in Synapse SQL Pool](../sql/reference-collation-types.md).
     * Additionally, some Thai language collations are currently not supported by Azure Synapse Link for SQL.
 These unsupported collations include:
         *    Thai100CaseInsensitiveAccentInsensitiveKanaSensitive